Oil prices increase on world markets

 AzerTAg.az

-The price of a barrel of Azeri Light crude oil remained at $66.37 on Christmas Day.
+The price of a barrel of Azeri Light crude oil increased $0.01 to stand at $68.19 on the world markets.

 © Content from this site must be hyperlinked when used.